skafos/churn-model-demo/README.md

 ### Step 3: Initialize your own Skafos project

-Once in the working directory of this project, type: `skafos init` on the command line.
+Once in top level of the working directory of this project, type: `skafos init` on the command line.
 This will generate a new `metis.config.yml` file that is tied to your Skafos account and organization.

 Open up this config file and edit the first job id to match the example .yml file included in the repo.
 Specifically, modify the following: